nuuuwan/news_lk3_data/README.md

 *2024-02-06 21:45:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Concerns-sparked-over-provision-of-outside-food-for-Keheliya/108-276450) · `en`

-Colombo, Feb 6 (Daily Mirror) - Speculations arose regarding the provision of outside food exclusively for former Minister Keheliya Rambukwella during his detention, prompting clarification from the Prisons Department.
+Colombo, Feb 6 (Daily Mirror) - Speculations have arisen regarding the provision of outside food exclusively for former Minister Keheliya Rambukwella during his detention, prompting clarification from the Prisons Department.

 Prison Media Spokesman, Gamini B. Dissanayake, addressed the matter, confirming that a formal written request was submitted to the Welikada Superintendent regarding the supply of external food for the former Minister.